-- 72-hour Business Visa: issued on arrival, this visa is extendible for a further 72 hours.
+- 72-hour Business Visa: issued on arrival, this visa is extendable for a further 72 hours.
 People mostly use this for short-term business trips.

 - Business Visa: available for new expatriate workers and persons conducting short-term contractual work in Qatar.
 The visa is valid for a maximum of three months.

 There is also the Investor Visa, for expatriates who invest in selected business ventures in Qatar.
-They are eligible to residency without sponsorship.
-Applicants must have property ownership documents, a certificate of good behaviour and have a medical check-up to qualify.
+They are eligible for residency without sponsorship.
+Applicants must have property ownership documents, a certificate of good behavior and have a medical check-up to qualify.

 Starting up an online business in Qatar